csiro-data-school/python-adv/_episodes/32-final-practical.md

 >## Part 1 - Setup of Git Repository and Python Program
 >
->Open `Git Bash` and move to the directory where you want to work with your new Python project <br/>
+>Open `Git Bash` and move to the directory where you want to work with your new Python project. <br/>
 >Now we need to initiate our new `Git Repository` so that we have our work under version control!
 >
 >>## Initiate your git repository